The Circulatory System

 An electrical impulse called an action potential is generated at regular intervals in a specialized region of the right atrium called the sinoauricular (or sinoatrial, or SA) node.
 Since the two atria form a single muscular unit, the action potential will spread over the atria.
 A fraction of a second later, having been triggered by the action potential, the atrial muscle contracts.

 The ventricles form a single muscle mass separate from the atria.
-When the atrial action potential reaches the juncture of the atria and the ventricles, the atrioventricular or AV node (another specialized region for conduction) conducts the impulse.
+When the electrical atrial action potential reaches the juncture of the atria and the ventricles, the atrioventricular or AV node (another specialized region for electrical conduction) conducts the impulse.
 After a slight delay, the impulse is passed by way of yet another bundle of muscle fibers (the Bundle of His and the Purkinje system.)
 Contraction of the ventricle quickly follows the onset of its action potential.
 From this pattern it can be seen that both atria will contract simultaneously and that both ventricles will contract simultaneously, with a brief delay between the contraction of the two parts of the heart.

 The electrical stimulus that leads to contraction of the heart muscle thus originates in the heart itself, in the sinoatrial node (SA node), which is also known as the heart's pacemaker.
 This node, which lies just in front of the opening of the superior vena cava, measures no more than a few millimeters.
 It consists of heart cells that emit regular impulses.
 Because of this spontaneous discharge of the sinoatrial node, the heart muscle is automated.
 A completely isolated heart can contract on its own as long as its metabolic processes remain intact.